-1. Any funds paid to a Contractor more than the amount to which the Contractor is determined to be entitled under the terms of the award constitute a debt to the Federal Government and the City.
+1. Any funds paid to a Contractor in excess of the amount to which the Contractor is determined to be entitled under the terms of the award constitute a debt to the Federal Government and the City.
 If not paid within a reasonable period after demand HOST may: 1) make an administrative offset against other requests for reimbursements; 2) withhold advance payments otherwise due to the Contractor; or 3) other action permitted by law.

 XII.
-BUDGET
+Budget